Psychic... Powerless... Another Man's Sac

-Psychic...
-Powerless...
-Another Man's Sac is the first full-length studio album by American rock band Butthole Surfers, released in December 1984 by Touch and Go Records in America and Fundamental Records in England.
+Psychic...Powerless...Another Man's Sac is the debut studio album by American rock band Butthole Surfers, released in December 1984 by Touch and Go Records in America and Fundamental Records in England.
 All songs were written and produced by the Butthole Surfers.

 This was Butthole Surfers' first album on Touch and Go, and was originally released on clear vinyl.
 It was reissued on Latino Buggerveil in 1999.

 The album's back cover and label photos were produced by artist Michael Macioce.